 After debuting at the Venice Film Festival in September of 2017, The Devil and Father Amorth had its U.S. premiere at the E Street Cinema in Washington, D.C., on April 17.
 Held on a Tuesday night, this was no glamorous, star-studded, red-carpet affair.
 In fact, the premiere took place in a tiny, 100-seat auditorium at the end of a long corridor in a multiplex, as other, more mainstream movies played in the larger rooms.
 (A line of people in the lobby before the 7:00 p.m. screening of Father Amorth turned out to be waiting to see The Rider.)
 Tickets to Friedkin’s premiere were given away free over Twitter.
 You just had to RSVP to an email address.

 The Devil and Father Amorth, which opens April 20, will be shown only in “select theaters” across the country.
-Chicago—Friedkin’s hometown and mine, where I live a few blocks from his childhood apartment—will not be not included, at least not in the film’s first wave of distribution.
+Chicago—Friedkin’s hometown and mine, where I live a few blocks from his childhood apartment—will not be not included.
 The documentary will have a worldwide digital release on April 24.
 (The film is now available on Netflix.)

-About half an hour before the screening began, I was waiting in my seat when I heard Friedkin’s distinctive voice and turned to see him entering the room.
+About half an hour before the screening began, Friedkin entered the room.
 He wore gold trousers, gym shoes, a black sweater, a quilted black winter coat, a gold scarf around his neck and a soft brown cap on his head.
 “Wow, this is small,” he said when he saw the room.
 Julie Blatty, William Peter Blatty’s widow, sat next to Friedkin.
 [See sidebar below.]

 People straggled in a few at a time.
 A few loudly announced that they were in the wrong room; they were looking for The Rider.
 Ten minutes before the premiere was to begin, the little auditorium remained half empty.
 It had filled up more by the time the event started, but some seats stayed empty.
 I could not understand why.
 I thought Friedkin deserved far better.